python-semantic-release/python-semantic-release/CONTRIBUTING.rst

 Since python-semantic-release is released with python-semantic-release we need the commit messages to adhere to the `angular commit guidelines`_.
-If you are unsure how to describe the change correctly Just try and ask in your pr, or ask on gitter.
+If you are unsure how to describe the change correctly just try and ask about it in your pr.
 If we think it should be something else or there is a pull-request without tags we will help out in adding or changing them.

 .. _angular commit guidelines: https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits